hareeshdevulapalli/Berkadia-Assignments/week8/Node/movieBooking/Readme.md

 In views folder - ".hbs" files(Just like html)
-In public folder- "routing can be seen"
+In public folder- "stylesheets can be seen"
+In routes folder- "Total routing can be seen"
+  You can start microservice with "npm start".
+  :>)